codepr/sol/README.md

 ## Concurrency

-The broker provides an access through a simple IO multiplexing event-loop based TCP server, the model is designed to be self-contained and thus easy to be spread on multiple threads.
+The broker provides an access through a simple IO multiplexing event-loop based TCP server, the model is designed to be self-contained and thus easy to spread on multiple threads.
 Another approach and probably more elegant would be to share a single event loop to multiple threads, at the cost of higher complexity and race-conditions to be handled.

 ```sh
                                 THREADS 1..N